kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-04-configure-runtime-agent-with-compass.md

 ## Steps

-To configure Runtime Agent with Compass, you need to create a Secret in the Runtime Agent Namespace and specify it in the Runtime Agent Deployment.
+To configure Runtime Agent with Compass, you need to create a Secret in the Runtime Agent namespace and specify it in the Runtime Agent Deployment.
 The default Secret is `compass-agent-configuration`.
 To create the Secret, run:

 ```bash
 cat <<EOF | kubectl -n kyma-system apply -f -